-If, after you complete your self-examination skin cancer screening, you notice any moles that look irregular, new, or just plain odd, call Dr. Perri in Spring to make an appointment right away.
+If, after you complete your self-examination skin cancer screening, you notice any moles that look irregular, new, or just plain odd, call Dr. Perri to make an appointment right away.

 How to Perform a Self-Examination Skin Cancer Screening at Home

 While everyone should take time to perform a self-examination skin cancer screening at home every month, it is especially vital for people with reduced immunity, people who have had skin cancer in the past, and people with a family history of skin cancer to be sure they regularly check their skin for any skin abnormalities.